 - Tobacco-Free Policy.
-The healthcare has a 100% tobacco-free campus policy that prohibits the smoking and use of all tobacco products including cigarettes, electronic smoking devices, smokeless tobacco, snuff, chew, snus, cigars, pipes and non-FDA approved electronic nicotine delivery systems.
-Smoking and tobacco use by employees, patients, visitors and contractors is prohibited at all times on the campus, including in parking lots, in vehicles parked on campus, at all satellite sites and at other properties the organization owns and/or rents.
-The policy extends to all off-site meetings, conferences and in all healthcare organization vehicles.
+The organization has a written, 100% tobacco-free campus policy that prohibits the smoking and use of all tobacco products, including cigarettes, smokeless tobacco, and e-cigarettes.
+Smoking and tobacco product use by employees, providers, patients, clients, visitors, and contractors is prohibited at all times on the property, including in parking lots, in all organization owned or leased vehicles, and at satellite offices or buildings.

 - Tobacco Advertising.
-Advertisement or promotion of tobacco products is prohibited on the healthcare organization’s campus and satellite facilities.
-This includes hospital publications and magazines subscribed to by the hospital for placement in waiting areas.
+Advertisement and promotion of tobacco products is prohibited on the organization’s campus and satellite facilities.
+This includes publications and magazines subscribed to by the organization for placement in waiting areas.

-- Evidence-Based Tobacco Treatment Training for Staff.
-The hospital supports evidence-based tobacco treatment training for staff by offering in-services on tobacco treatment and supports staff financially to attend trainings.
-Literature and resources are available on-site for staff.
-Trained staff are available to provide treatment and counseling to tobacco-dependent patients.
+- Evidence-Based Tobacco Treatment Training for Employees.
+The organization supports evidence-based tobacco treatment training for staff by offering in-services on tobacco treatment, supporting staff financially to attend trainings, and/or providing access to literature and resources on-site for staff.
+Trained staff are available to provide treatment counseling to tobacco dependent patients or clients.

 - Tobacco Funding and Donations.
-The healthcare organization has a written policy stating it refuses all donations from the tobacco industry, and divests itself of all tobacco company stock.
+The organization has a written policy stating that it refuses all donations from the tobacco industry and divests itself of all tobacco company stock.

 Questions?
 Contact [email protected] and we would be happy to assist you.